 experience with PowerShell scripting

-experience with PowerShell Desired State Configuration

 Overview of the lab

-PowerShell Desired State Configuration (DSC) can be a core component of the Continuous Integration / Continuous Deployment pipeline.
-Come build and run an end-to-end pipeline using PowerShell features and tooling such as DSC, Pester, PS Script Analyzer and more.
+PowerShell can be a core component of the Continuous Integration / Continuous Deployment pipeline.
+Come build and run an end-to-end pipeline using PowerShell features and tooling.
 You will leave this ILL with hands on experience in building and running a PowerShell based pipeline.

 Scenario

-In this lab you will configure a Continuous Integration (CI) pipeline using PowerShell Desired State Configuration, Visual Studio Team Foundation Server, Pester, PS Script Analyzer, PSake, and PoshSpec.
-Once the pipeline is configured, you will use it to fully deploy, configure and test a DNS server and associated host records.
-This process simulates the first part of a pipeline that would be used in a development environment.
-Although this Lab will not cover it, the same process can be extended to take the changes through a test and production environments as well.
+In this lab you will configure a Continuous Integration (CI) pipeline using Visual Studio Team Foundation Server and the MyGet online services.
+Once the pipeline is configured, you will use it to fully build, test, and deploy a PowerShell module to a private PowerShellGet feed.
+Although this Lab will not cover it, the same process can be extended to take the changes through a test and production for managing infrastructure environments as well.

 Reference material